bradyhouse/house/fiddles/aws/ec2/ec2-instance-lab.md

 Lab outlining how to create and launch an EC2 instance.
 The lab then show you how to connect to the instance using ssh and configure it as a simple Apache web server.
-Finally, the lab ends by showing you how to stop the instance so no charges accrue.
+Finally, the lab ends by showing you how to terminate the instance.

 ## Pre-Requisites